Biography

 Dannebohm has long promoted the writings of L. Frank Baum and their impact on his home state of Kansas.
 He was a keynote speaker for a statewide commemoration of the author’s birthday celebration.
 In 2017 Dannebohm hosted a birthday celebration at his residence welcoming family members of some of the cast of The Wizard of Oz motion picture.
 Later that year he welcomed two of Oz lyricist Yip Harburg’s great-grandsons and Oz historian Ryan Jay to his home for a concert and presentation.
 He was interviewed for and served as executive producer of an Oz documentary.

 Though he left behind a career in politics, Representative-Emeritus Dannebohm observed that the political divide was increasing at an alarming rate.
 In an effort to understand both sides, he acquainted himself with various causes and concerns - both secular and religious.
-After thorough research and often first-hand involvement, he concluded that while there exists a major divide in society, "both the left wing and the right wing are part of the same bird."

-He found himself growing increasingly concerned that a dangerously self-serving and self-righteous storm was wreaking havoc on institutions that were once held sacred.
+Based on first-hand experience and thorough research, Dannebohm found himself growing increasingly concerned that a dangerously self-serving and self-righteous storm was wreaking havoc on institutions that were once held sacred.
 He felt that society was rife with a blatant disregard for basic human dignity, a bastardization of the authentic gospel, a denial of basic truths, an abandonment of kindness and charity, an increase in violence, persecution, divisiveness, confusion, and despair.
 To continue on this path, he resolved, would inevitably lead to senseless civil wars and tragically misguided crusades.

-Dannebohm knew that voices of reason were few and far between at a time when they were most crucial.
-Aware of his limitations, dismayed by false accusations, personal attacks, "gotcha" journalism, and the "circular firing squads" that exist both in politics and religion, he had long since departed the limelight to embrace a more private life.
-However, he launched The Dannebohm Dispatch in 2022 as an outlet from which he could offer commentary rooted in the firm belief that calm minds and sound doctrine will always prevail.
+Though his primary focus remains his ongoing research (the end goal of which he keeps a closely guarded secret), Dannebohm knew that voices of reason were few and far between at a time when they were most crucial.
+This inspired him to re-launch his official website as an outlet from which he could offer commentary rooted in the firm belief that calm minds and sound doctrine will always prevail.
 He hopes the website serves as a calm alternative to what he calls, "divisive, narcissistic noise."